-COLUMBUS, Ga., Feb.
-25, 2016 /CNW/ -- Aflac Incorporated (NYSE: AFL) announced today that it will make a webcast presentation at VirtualInvestorConferences.com.
-Daniel A. Bellware, CPA, senior manager, Investor and Rating Agency Relations, is scheduled to present on March 3, 2016, at 10:45 a.m.
-EST. The Aflac Incorporated presentation will cover the company's outlook for 2016 and its strategy for growth in the U.S. and Japanese insurance markets.
+COLUMBUS, Ga., March 3, 2015 /CNW/ -- Aflac Incorporated (NYSE: AFL) announced today that it will present via webcast at VirtualInvestorConferences.com.
+Daniel A. Bellware, CPA, senior manager, Investor Relations, is scheduled to present on March 5, 2015, at 9:15 a.m.
+EST. The Aflac Incorporated presentation will cover the company's outlook for 2015 and its strategy for growth in the U.S. and Japanese insurance markets.

 The interactive presentation will be webcast live at the following Web address:

 When a policyholder gets sick or hurt, Aflac pays cash benefits fast.
-For six decades, Aflac insurance policies have given policyholders the opportunity to focus on recovery, not financial stress.
-In the United States, Aflac is the leading provider of voluntary insurance at the worksite.
+For nearly six decades, Aflac insurance policies have given policyholders the opportunity to focus on recovery, not financial stress.
+In the United States, Aflac is the leading provider of voluntary insurance at the work site.
 Through its trailblazing One Day PaySM initiative, Aflac U.S. can receive, process, approve and disburse payment for eligible claims in one business day.
-In Japan, Aflac is a leading provider of medical and cancer insurance and insures one in four households.
+In Japan, Aflac is the leading provider of medical and cancer insurance and insures 1 in 4 households.
 Aflac individual and group insurance products help provide protection to more than 50 million people worldwide.
-For nine consecutive years, Aflac has been recognized by Ethisphere magazine as one of the World's Most Ethical Companies.
-In 2015, Fortune magazine recognized Aflac as one of the 100 Best Companies to Work For in America for the 17th consecutive year.
+For eight consecutive years, Aflac has been recognized by Ethisphere magazine as one of the World's Most Ethical Companies.
+In 2014, Fortune magazine recognized Aflac as one of the 100 Best Companies to Work For in America for the 16th consecutive year.
 Also, in 2015, Fortune magazine included Aflac on its list of Most Admired Companies for the 14th time, ranking the company No. 1 in innovation for the insurance, life and health category.
-In 2015, Aflac's contact centers were recognized by J.D.
-Power by providing "An Outstanding Customer Service Experience" for the Live Phone Channel.
 Aflac Incorporated is a Fortune 500 company listed on the New York Stock Exchange under the symbol AFL.
 To find out more about Aflac and One Day PaySM, visit aflac.com or espanol.aflac.com.

 Designed to replicate the look and feel of location-based investor conferences, Virtual Investor Conferences unites PR Newswire's leading-edge online conferencing and investor communications capabilities with BetterInvesting's extensive retail investor audience network.